Best Car Air Fresheners

 A: The best rule of thumb for air fresheners is to change them when you no longer notice their scent.
 For example, if you remove a vent clip from your vehicle and sniff it, does it still give off the intended scent?
-If so, you shouldn’t need to replace it yet.
-As long as you can still smell the product’s scent, it should still be working.
+If so, it’s still working.

 Q: Will installing a car air freshener irritate my allergies?

 A: Car air fresheners can irritate your allergies, so be cautious when making a purchase.
 If you know you’re allergic to most floral scents, for example, stay away from them.
 There are various alternative non-artificial-scented products on the market (such as the negative ion-producing air fresheners).